Inergy-Tech-Corp/PDFMerger/README.md

 Updated by Vasiliy Zaytsev February 2016 vasiliy.zaytsev@ffwagency.com

-- Uses tcpdf 6.2.12 by Nicola Asuni
+- Uses tcpdf 6.6.5 by Nicola Asuni
-- Uses patched tcpdi_parser 1.0 by Paul Nicholls with own TCPdiParserException
+- Uses patched tcpdi_parser 0.4 by Vitor Mattos with own TCPdiParserException
-- Uses TCPDI 1.0 by Paul Nicholls with FPDF_TPL extension 1.2.3 by Setasign
+- Uses TCPDI 1.3.4 by Pavel Kulbakin with FPDF_TPL extension 1.2.3 by Setasign

 ## PHP 5,6,7 and 8 Compatible